- 10 hours or more of volunteer or paid experience in a physical therapy setting; written proof from

 Committee may be scheduled during the spring semester for eligible candidates.

-- New students are admitted into the day division only in the fall semester of each
+- New students are as daytime students only, in the fall semester of each year.
+The

-year.
-The Physical Therapist Assistant Program is not offered in the evening.
+Physical Therapist Assistant Program is not offered in the evening

 - Students in the Physical Therapist Assistant Program must maintain a minimum 2.0 grade

 point average.
 In addition, they must receive a grade of "C" or better in all core